ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 To reset the password, the user performs the following:

 1. User provides the User Name and Mobile number to reset the password.
-2. The system checks the User Name, Mobile number and sends an OTP notification to the registered mobile number of this User Name.
+1. The system checks the User Name, Mobile number and sends an OTP notification to the registered mobile number on successful validation.
-3. User provides the OTP as received.
+1. User provides the OTP as received.
-4. The system validates the provided OTP and the security policy of reset password, successfully authenticates the user.
+1. The system validates the provided OTP and the security policy of reset password, successfully authenticates the user.
-5. The system allows user to provide the Old Password, New Password, and Confirm New Password (Password policy is configurable).
+1. The system allows user to provide the Old Password, New Password, and Confirm New Password (Password policy is configurable).
-6. The system sends a notification to the user related to the password reset status.
+1. The system sends a notification to the user related to the password reset status.

 ### 2.4 Forgot Username [**[↑]**](#table-of-content)